Vehrik/FarOut/Characters/Physiology.md

 ---------------------------------------------------------

     Benefits
+    |   +2 Health
     |   +3 Brawn
-    |   +3 Natural Defense
     |   +3 Natural Stride
+    |   +6 Natural Defense
     |   +10ft Reach
-    |   You may move through the Occupied Space of Creatures that are Small or
+    |   You may move through the Occupied Space of Creatures that are Medium or
         smaller unhindered

     Penalties